Blueshoe/website/io/content/our-services/api-development-agency.md

 :::

 <!---  The importance of API documentation -->
-:::GlobalListCardSliderSection{:bg="bg-bs-gray" :numberCards=5 data-title="The importance of API documentation"}
+:::GlobalListCardSliderSection{:bg="bg-white" :numberCards=5 data-title="The importance of API documentation"}
 ::::GlobalTitle{.mb-6}
 The importance of API documentation
 ::::